ChrisMaherLab/INTEGRATE-CIRC/README.md

 ```
 An executable file should now be located at ``` PATH_TO_TOOL/INTEGRATE-CIRC/build/bin/Integrate-Circ ```.
 To make this file easily accessible from other locations, update the $PATH variable using ```export PATH="PATH_TO_TOOL/INTEGRATE-CIRC/build/bin:$PATH" ``` at the command line.

+Note that INTEGRATE-Circ cannot be compiled by some older compilers (recommend version >12 of g++).
+If this is not your default, you can explicitly tell cmake to use this by installing an updated version and then specifying it by changing the `cmake ..` command above to `cmake .. -DCMAKE_CXX_COMPILER=<path_to_g++-12>`.

 ## Preparing Input
 Besides user-provided sequencing data, two input files are required for INTEGRATE-Circ.